Snake worship: India

 Different districts of Bengal celebrate the serpent in various ways.
-In the districts of East Mymensingh, West Sylhet, and North Tippera, serpent-worship rituals were very similar, however (Bhattacharyya 1965, p.
-5).
-On the very last day of the Bengali month Shravana, all of these districts celebrate serpent-worship each year (Bhattacharyya 1965, p.
-5).
+In the districts of East Mymensingh, West Sylhet, and North Tippera, serpent-worship rituals were very similar, however.
+On the very last day of the Bengali month Shravana, all of these districts celebrate serpent-worship each year.
 Regardless of their class and station, every family during this time created a clay model of the serpent-deity – usually the serpent-goddess with two snakes spreading their hoods on her shoulders.
-The people worshiped this model at their homes and sacrificed a goat or a pigeon for the deity's honor (Bhattacharyya 1965, p.
-5).
+The people worshiped this model at their homes and sacrificed a goat or a pigeon for the deity's honor.
 Before the clay goddess was submerged in water at the end of the festival, the clay snakes were taken from her shoulders.
-The people believed that the earth from which these snakes were made cured illnesses, especially children's diseases (Bhattacharyya 1965, p.
-6).
+The people believed that the earth from which these snakes were made cured illnesses, especially children's diseases.

-These districts also worshiped an object known as a Karandi (Bhattacharyya 1965, p.
-6).
-Resembling a small house made of cork, the Karandi is decorated with images of snakes, the snake goddess, and snake legends on its walls and roof (Bhattacharyya 1965, p.
-6).
-The blood of sacrificed animals was sprinkled on the Karandi and it also was submerged in the river at the end of the festival (Bhattacharyya 1965, p.
-6).
+These districts also worshiped an object known as a Karandi.
+Resembling a small house made of cork, the Karandi is decorated with images of snakes, the snake goddess, and snake legends on its walls and roof.
+The blood of sacrificed animals was sprinkled on the Karandi and it also was submerged in the river at the end of the festival.

 Among the Khasi tribe of Meghalaya, there exists a legend of snake worshiping.
 The snake deity is called "U Thlen" (lit: Python or large serpent) and it is said to demand human sacrifice from his worshippers.
 Those who can provide the Thlen with human blood are usually rewarded with riches, but he would shame those who cannot provide the needed sacrifice.
 The subject of the Thlen is still a sensitive subject among the Khasis.
 In some rural areas in recent years, people have been killed in the name of being "Nongshohnoh" or Keepers of the Thlen, the evil snake god.

 As kuladevatas, nagas are worship at many parts of India including Madhya Pradesh and Gujarat.

 Finally, another tradition in Hindu culture relating to yoga brings up kundalini, a type of spiritual energy said to sit at the base of the human spine.
 The term means "coiled snake" in Sanskrit roots and several goddesses are associated with its vitality.
 Durga(wife of shiva) also known as parvati), one of the main Hindu goddesses, is often symbolised by a giant snake in many tribal regions of Bengal and Tamil Nadu.

 China

+In traditional Chinese creation myth, the female and male deities Nüwa and Fuxi, bearers of the compass and square tools, are depicted as beings with serpent-like lower bodies.

 Eight dragon kings who assembled at the gathering where Shakyamuni preached the Lotus Sutra, as described in the sutra.
 Kumarajiva's translation of the Lotus Sutra refers to them by their Sanskrit names: Nanda, Upananda, Sagara, Vasuki, Takshaka, Anavatapta, Manasvin, and Utpalaka.
 According to the "Introduction" (first) chapter of the Lotus Sutra, each attends the gathering accompanied by several hundreds of thousands of followers.